Need to know

 - RT Health.

-- Increasing value for money: Australians aged 60 to 79 use their hospital insurance more than any other age group.
+- Increasing value for money: Australians aged 60–79 use their hospital insurance more than any other age group.

 - Partners and families benefit: When one member of a family or a couple is 65, the government rebate applies to the whole family or couples policy.

 You could, however, consider dropping your extras cover and funding those services (dental, optical, physio etc.) yourself.
-According to our calculations, the average annual extras premium for a single person in Australia is about $630, and the average benefit (cash you will receive back from your provider) is only $435.
+According to our calculations, the average annual extras premium for a single person in Australia is about $630, and the average benefit (cash you'll receive back from your provider) is only $435.

-If you have difficulty budgeting, and would rather pay an insurer monthly, rather than forking out hundreds of dollars in one hit for a large dentist bill, extras cover may be useful.
+If you have difficulty budgeting, and would rather pay an insurer monthly than fork out hundreds of dollars in one hit for a large dentist bill, extras cover may be useful.
 But just be aware you could be paying more than you'll ever get back, and we suggest you compare quotes from providers on standalone hospital and extras cover rather than a combined hospital and extras policy.